Azure-Samples/dotnetcore-sqldb-tutorial/README.md

 author: cephalin
 ---

-# MEAN.js sample for Azure App Service
+# .NET Core MVC sample for Azure App Service

 This is a sample application that you can use to follow along with the tutorial at [Build a .NET Core and SQL Database web app in Azure Web Apps for Containers](https://docs.microsoft.com/azure/app-service/containers/tutorial-dotnetcore-sqldb-app).